jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 “Mn,” Lan Wangji says.

-Xichen suppresses a small smile.
+Lan Xichen suppresses a small smile.
 “Unlike his behavior in class.
 He has not caused a disruption in over a week.
 We have you to thank, Wangji.”

 Lan Wangji purses his lips.
 They do.
 They have him to thank, because *now,* Wei Wuxian vibrates through class with all of his pent-up questions, unleashing the torrent on Lan Wangji as soon as they escape to the library, like a river flooding its banks. *Now,* Wei Wuxian directs a significant portion of his energy to the study and torment of Lan Wangji, fixating upon him like a particularly interesting specimen that he will pick apart with his fingers and consume piece by piece.

 *Do not be ungracious,* principle sixty-six.

-“—know it’s been a trial for you,” Xichen is saying.
+“—know it’s been a trial for you,” Lan Xichen is saying.
 “You’ve done well, but I will have a word with Uncle.
 There is no reason one of the outer disciples cannot watch over him instead.”

 Lan Wangji feels a pulse of alarm.
 An *outer disciple,* in Wei Wuxian’s hands.
 “No,” he says sharply.

 “No?”

 Lan Wangji lowers his gaze in respect.
-It lands on the sheaf of pages Xichen holds, all the columns inked crookedly.[^1] “It would not…” He falters.
+It lands on the sheaf of pages Lan Xichen holds, all the columns inked crookedly.[^1] “It would not…” He falters.

 “…be wise?”
-Xichen finishes.
+Lan Xichen finishes.
 “Ah.
 I suppose not.
 You are right.
 Still, you have better things to do with your time.
 You are gracious, Wangji.”

 No. No, he is not.
 He is… irresponsible, and incautious, and he doesn’t know why it feels like he told a lie when he did not.
 The vast pit of unease that sits in his stomach and has not dissipated in weeks roils away in confusion.
 He has *done nothing wrong,* and yet it feels like Lan Qiren could level his sternest gaze and dictate his harshest punishment, and Lan Wangji would deserve it.
 Wei Wuxian has *done everything wrong,* and he breezes through his days, beams with delight when he’s scolded, naps like a cat in the sunlight, without a trace of guilty conscience.